JoshuaKGoldberg/package.json-validator/README.md

 This tool verifies the package.json against the spec, letting you know about errors that you MUST have, and making recommendations for optional fields that you SHOULD have.

 # Usages
-* Hosted courtesy of Nick Sullivan at http://creationeer.me/package.json-validator/
+* Online copy hosted courtesy of Nick Sullivan at http://creationeer.me/package.json-validator/

-* Does your computer want to talk to it?
-There is an api at http://creationeer.me/package.json-validator/api/
-* Want to run your own copy?
+Want to run your own copy?
 You are welcome to clone or fork this repo

+# Future ideas...
+* An API
+* A node based command line interface, that would allow for plugins for editors

 # Issues/Requests
 Please check out [the existing issues](https://github.com/pilotfish/pilotfish/issues), and if you don't see that your problem is already being worked on, please [file an issue](https://github.com/pilotfish/pilotfish/issues/new)

 # License
+See LICENSE